+27 083 286 7350

 Policy Grounded in Tradition, Backed by Evidence.

-South Africa’s National House of Traditional Leaders exists to advise on laws and policies, but its impact depends on having strong research and clear advocacy.
-RACC provides that support — giving kings and councils the data, analysis, and voice they need to influence legislation and ensure policies respect tradition and strengthen communities.
+South Africa’s National House of Traditional Leaders advises on laws and policies, but its impact depends on strong research and advocacy.
+RACC provides this support equipping kings and councils with evidence and analysis to influence legislation and ensure policies respect tradition and strengthen communities.

 Overview Policy & Advocacy